 DIY Home Repairs

 If you have a leaky faucet or a hole in the wall then paying someone to fix it can get expensive.
-That’s why many poorer people will try to do these jobs themselves.
+That’s why many struggling people will try to do these jobs themselves.
 Sure, it requires some tools & patience but learning these skills is a lot cheaper for them.
 They simply can’t afford to get someone in.

 Delaying Major Purchases

 It’s natural to hold off on buying the latest smartphone but sometimes it’s because people have to be mindful about their spending.
 Instead, they’ll wait for sales or save up so they can avoid putting big purchases on credit.
-They’re not choosing to do so—it’s a necessity because they haven’t got enough to spend.
+They’re not choosing to do so; it’s a necessity because they haven’t got enough to spend.

 Keeping Older Vehicles Longer